 The Sandwich Space

 This project started as kind of a joke when I was struggling to come up with a project for a semantics class.
-The debate about whether a hotdog is a sandwich has reached meme status, but it was also a conversation that was held at a semantic typology lab dinner.
+The debate about whether a hotdog is a sandwich has reached meme status, but it was also a conversation that was held at a lab dinner.
+And because linguistics is concerned with what people actually do when they use language, it seems relevant to investigate how people categorize this type of thing when they actually have this argument.

 This made me think about how various foods fit within the sandwich space overall, but also how those foods relate to each other.